-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Auldem research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldem History in all our PDF Extended History products and printed products wherever possible.

 Auldem Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Auldem include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Variations of the name Auldem include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.